-MODIFICATIONS No. RULE STOCK (S): PRO STOCK MODIFIED (M): L (-/ (PRO): .15 Auto lube & engine mounts All auto lube and any relevant parts may be removed.
-Engine mountings may be replaced with rigid or rubber mounts with similar characteristics.
-As per Stock Class As per stock Class .16 Throttle lever Springs may be added to the throttle lever of the carburettors Tohatsu D1 Throttle cam can be used on the Tohatsu D2 Engine.
-As per Stock Class Free .17 Emulsion tubes Emulsion tubes are to be standard "off the shelf" items and have the same prerequisites as the jets.
+MOD ODIFICATIONS No. RULE STOCK (S): PRO STOCK (PRO): MODIFIED (M): .15 Auto lube & engine mounts removed.
+Engine mountings may be Class replaced with rigid or rubber mounts with similar characteristics.
+As per stock Class .16 Throttle lever Springs may be added to the throttle lever of the carburettors Tohatsu D1 Throttle cam can be used Tohatsu D2 Engine.
+As per Stock Class Free .17 Emulsion tubes Emulsion tubes are to be standard "off the shelf" items and have the same pre- requisites as the jets.
 No modifications are allowed to these parts.
 As per Stock Class Free .18 Baffle plate As homologated, no baffles.
 Previous standard Free .19 Steering It's allowed to change bearings with similar characteristics.
 Steering dampers may be fitted.
 Steering by a tiller arm is required.
 As per Stock Class As per Stock Class .20 Reeds Standard reeds only as supplied by the manufacturer for the specific model of engine.
 Reeds only are free.
 The stoppers must not be removed.
 Free .21 Machining: Skimming, grinding or machining is allowed as long as it meets the UIM homologation measurements.
 As per Stock Class Free .22 Starters: Electric starters are not allowed.
 As per Stock Class As per Stock Class .23 Thermostats: Thermostats of the cooling circuit may not be removed.
 As per Stock Class Free .24 Revolution limiters: Rev Limiters, heat sensors and lighting coils must not be removed.
 Rev limiter wire connections must be continuous and must be soldered to achieve this.
 Anything that might restrict the rev limiter in its proper function will be classed as an infringement of this rule.
 Ignorance of the above will not be accepted as a defense and the competitor will be disqualified.
 Can be removed Can be removed. .25 Jets: Jets have to be to the UIM homologation specification.
 Free Free .26 Weight of part: A part, the weight of which is quoted in the homologation sheet, may be machined for the specific purpose of reaching the quoted weight only.
 It is not allowed to change the flywheel, but balance machining is allowed if the dimensions and weights are still correct.
 As per Stock Class No restriction on weights quoted.